 - Underfitting due to lack of data: This is the most common type of underfitting and often occurs when there is not enough data to train the model on.
 The model will not be able to accurately predict the behavior of data that it has not seen before.

-- Underfitting due to insufficient feature selection: This can happen when too many features are chosen or when the features are not well selected.
-If too many features are chosen, the model will try to learn from all of them instead of just the ones that are useful for predicting the target variable.
-If features are not well selected, then the model will only use those features that seem to be relevant for predicting the target variable, which could lead to inaccurate predictions.
+- Underfitting can occur due to insufficient feature selection.
+This situation arises when there is either an overabundance of selected features or when the chosen features are not well-suited for the given task.
+When an excessive number of features are chosen, the model attempts to learn from all of them, even those that are irrelevant for predicting the target variable.
+On the contrary, if features are inadequately selected, the model relies exclusively on those that appear relevant, which may result in inaccurate predictions.

 - Overfitting: This happens when the model becomes so complex that it can no longer generalize well from examples it has seen before.
 Overfitting means that the model is able to predict patterns in data that actually do not exist in reality.
 This can lead to incorrect predictions and reduced accuracy over time.